Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-24/day-3/lecture-materials/deploy-django-to-heroku.md

 That list of packages is in the correct format for the `requirements.txt` file.

-Here's how we use Unix/Linux's `>` to redirect the output of `pip freeze` to a `requirements.txt` file (please spell correctly):
+Here's how we use Unix/Linux's `>` to redirect the output of `pip freeze` to a `requirements.txt` file (please spell correctly), use this command in the **Web Container Shell**:

 ```shell
 $ pip freeze > requirements.txt
 ```

+Since we already have `requirements.txt`, this output will overwrite the existing entries inside the file with the results of `pip freeze`

-Since we're not using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/), the list of requirements may actually include packages the Django project does not need.
+Also, since we're not using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/), the list of requirements may actually include packages the Django project does not need.

 This is not a problem, the first deployment just might take a little longer as Heroku installs the extra packages.

 However, the `requirements.txt` file may be edited to remove packages that you **are sure** your project doesn't need.